 Leveraging email filters and automation

 - Automated Filters: Route recurring emails automatically.
-This keeps the primary inbox focused on messages that need judgment.
+This keeps the primary inbox focused on messages that actually need judgment.

 - Unsubscribe from Unwanted Emails: Cutting non-essential subscriptions lowers incoming volume and shortens daily processing time.